nodejs/build/ansible/README.md

       setup/raspberry-pi/README.md, some of these can be automated)
 - [ ] epel-release for centos - required for centos7 on packet.net arm64
       before ccache can be installed
+- [ ] make .ssh/config and .ssh/id_rsa for release machines, adding config
+      for `node-www` and record host key for node-www

 [callback]: plugins/inventory/nodejs_yaml.py